-The ZS and Reality Works survey shows that 79% of tech companies use quota-based comp plans (90% of larger companies use them as well).
-However, proper quota setting requires a delicate balance.
-If quotas are too aggressive it can lead to high turnover or lack of motivation.
-If quotas aren’t high enough, reps just will not be motivated to do their best.
-Setting quotas accurately requires accurate sales forecasting.
+The ZS and Reality Works study found that 79% of tech companies and 90% of non-tech large companies use quota-based sales compensation plans.
+In order to properly utilize a quota-based comp plan, you must find a delicate balance.
+Quotas that are too aggressive will lead to high turnover or a lack of motivation.
+If quotas aren’t high enough, reps just will simply not be driven to be their best.
+Accurate quota setting requires reliable sales forecasts and detailed activity reports.
 To make accurate sales forecasts, you must track the right predictive analytics.
-Only by tracking the right metrics can you predict pipeline and set quotas accurately.
+Use your sales forecasts, activity reports, and predictive analytics to predict pipeline and set accurate quotas.

 Comp plans need the right weight of base vs. bonus.
 Base salaries are important to provide reps with a sense of their security (they won’t get evicted if they have a slow month).
 Commission, however, is what drives most sales reps.
 A bonus needs to sufficiently inspire reps to sell at their best.
 Placing a cap on a rep’s bonus will correlate with a cap on their motivation to sell for your company.
 In sales, the sky should be the limit.